 Automatic portable coffee machines

 Automatic portable coffee machines are probably what you’re looking for, automating the process entirely down to you simply needing to put water and coffee in and turn it on.
 Automatic portable coffee machines are usually small enough to carry and operate with a single hand, are robust enough to take on a plane, and while they might not look all that interesting, they make up for it in ease of use.
-You might struggle to find an automatic portable coffee machine that’ll grind the beans for you as well, but for coffee while travelling, it’s worth the tradeoff.
+You might struggle to find an automatic portable coffee machine that’ll grind the beans for you as well, but for coffee while travelling, it’s worth the trade-off.

 Portable pod coffee machines

 Portable pod coffee machines function exactly the same as non-pod automatic coffee machines, except with the addition of pod capability.
 Instead of inserting ground coffee, all you need to do is give it water and a compatible pod, and your portable pod coffee machine will brew your coffee.
-You’ll need to power your portable pod coffee machine in some way, which is depending on the device – some devices require mains power, whereas others use onboard batteries or removable batteries.

 Portable pot coffee